dcsaorg/DCSA-EBL-Envelope/test-certificates/README.md

 All keys containing in this directory are generated on a local machine and self-signed certificates.

-* verification-private-key.pem - the private key of the party sending the transferblock to the test application.
+* verification-private-key.pem - the private key of the party sending the eblEnvelope to the test application.
 This key is used to generate a signature that can be verified by this reference application.
 * dcsa-jwk-verify.jks - the JKS containing the public certificate used by the reference implementation to perform a verification of the signature.
 Contains the public certificate of the keypair of which verification-private-key.pem is the private key.
-* dcsa-jwk.jks - contains the private key and public key and certificate used by the reference implementation to sign an outgoing (exporting transferblock).
+* dcsa-jwk.jks - contains the private key and public key and certificate used by the reference implementation to sign an outgoing (exporting eblEnvelope).
 The public key material is available via the endpoint: https://localhost:8443/v1/unofficial/.well-known/jwks.json
 * springboot-https.p12 - pkcs12 keystore containing the key material for setting up TLS.
 Since this is a self-signed certificate it requires disabling certificate verification checks.

 ## Matching public key used for verifying incoming signatures